 Introduction by Ted Davis

-Last week, historian Stephen Snobelen critiqued some of the ways in which New Atheists tend to oversimplify complex realities by trying to “explain” them solely in terms of material causes.
+Historian Stephen Snobelen has critiqued some of the ways in which New Atheists tend to oversimplify complex realities by trying to “explain” them solely in terms of material causes.
 That attitude is closely linked with “essentialism,” the idea that there is “an essence of either science or religion that holds true across time and cultures,” from which the New Atheists construct their version of the Conflict Thesis.
 As Dr. Snobelen notes, “This kind of essentialism is particularly grating to historians.”
 He explains why after the next heading.

 New Atheists and Essentialism (by Stephen Snobelen)